VR-on-Linux/VR-on-Linux/CONTRIBUTING.md

  * If you have access to a VR headset, you can:
    * Test software or hardware for Linux VR compatibility.
      * Whether it works fine, works but has issues, or doesn't work at all, you can post an [issue][issues] for it.
-After that, I could also add you as a maintainer, if you wished to edit the README directly.
+After that, we can also add you as a maintainer, if you wished to edit the README directly.
  * If you don't have access to a VR headset, you can:
    * Gift a VR application to someone who does, and is willing to test in Linux.